-that the ticket to be issued is to have its forwardable flag set.
-It 1 FORWARDABLE may only be set on the initial request, or in a subsequent request if the ticket-granting ticket on which it is based is also forwardable.
-The FORWARDED option is only specified in a request to the ticket-granting server and will only be honored if the ticket-granting ticket in the request has its 2 FORWARDED FORWARDABLE bit set.
+- 2 FORWARDED FORWARDABLE bit set.
 This option indicates that this is a request for forwarding.
 The address(es) of the host from which the resulting ticket is to be valid are included in the addresses field of the request.
-The PROXIABLE option indicates that the ticket to be issued is to have its proxiable flag set.
-It may only 3 PROXIABLE be set on the initial request, or in a subsequent request if the ticket-granting ticket on which it is based is also proxiable.
-The PROXY option indicates that this is a request for a proxy.
-This option will only be honored if the ticket-granting ticket in the 4 PROXY request has its PROXIABLE bit set.
-The address(es) of the host from which the resulting ticket is to be valid are included in the addresses field of the request.
-The ALLOW-POSTDATE option indicates that the ticket to be issued is to have its MAY-POSTDATE flag set.
-It 5 ALLOW-POSTDATE may only be set on the initial request, or in a subsequent request if the ticket-granting ticket on which it is based also has its MAY-POSTDATE flag set.
+The PROXIABLE option indicates that - the ticket to be issued is to have its proxiable flag set.
+It may only be set on the initial request, or in a subsequent request if the ticket-granting ticket on which it is based is also proxiable. - is a request for a proxy.
+This option will only be honored if the ticket-granting ticket in the PROXY request has its PROXIABLE bit set.
+The address(es) of the host from which the resulting ticket is to be valid are included in the addresses field of the request. - 5 ALLOW-POSTDATE that the ticket to be issued is to have its MAY-POSTDATE flag set.
+It may only be set on the initial request, or in a subsequent request if the ticket-granting ticket on which it is based also has its MAY-POSTDATE flag set.
+The POSTDATE flag set.
 The POSTDATED option indicates that this is a request for a postdated ticket.
-This option will only be honored if the ticket-granting ticket on which it is based has its MAY-POSTDATE flag set.
-The resulting 6 POSTDATED ticket will also have its INVALID flag set, and that flag may be reset by a subsequent request to the KDC after the starttime in the ticket has been reached.
-UNUSED 7 This option is presently unused.
+This option will only be honored if the ticket-granting - FOSTDATED BOSTDATED The resulting ticket will also have its INVALID flag set, and that flag may be reset by a subsequent request to the KDC after the starttime in the ticket has been reached.
+UNUSED This option is presently unused.